akoskm/akoskm.github.io/_posts/2020-01-22-mocha-to-jest-migration.md

 Pattern:  - 0 matches
 ```

-It doesn't ask for configuration files or necessary parameters it simply works.
+It doesn't ask for configuration files or necessary parameters, it simply works.
+I think this is a philosophy worth following when designing new tools.

-This is different from how we used to interact with libraries and, in my opinion, a philosophy we should follow when building new tools.

-What framework you use to test your application?
+What frameworks you use to test your application?

-You are in the middle of a similar migration and stuck?
+Are you stuck in the middle of a migration?
 Let me know in the comments or find me on <a href="https://twitter.com/akoskm">Twitter</a>.